raceychan/lihil/docs/tutorials.md

 ### Routing

 When you define a route, you expose a resource through a specific **path** that clients can request. you then define `endpoints` on the route to determin what clients can do with the resource.

-in our previous example, `https://lihil.cc/documentation`, then path `/documentation` expose the resource `documentation`.
+take url `https://lihil.cc/documentation` as an example, path `/documentation` would locate resource `documentation`.

 #### Define an route in lihil